pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 ### `model_content` (string)

-This must be one of the three strings `["annotation", "proposed", "update"]`
+This must be one of the three strings `["annotation", "proposed"]`

-An "annotation" site is a new site defined by the program or a performer, an "update" site changes properties of an existing "annotation" site (e.g. geometry, status, etc.), and "proposed" sites are defined by performer algorithms.
+An "annotation" site is a new site defined by the program or a performer, and "proposed" sites are defined by performer algorithms.
 Unlike the similarly named property of a Region feature, a Site may not have the model_content "empty".

 ### `originator` (string)